-User selectable safety contour means creation of the safety contour from the bathymetric grid data based on the value set by the user.
+User Selectable Safety Contour, or USSC, means creation of the safety contour from the bathymetric grid data based on the value set by the user.

 NOTE: On an ECDIS without the User Selectable Safety Contour feature, the user sets the value for the safety contour, but if the exact value is not found from the available depth information in S-101 or S-57 then the safety contour defaults to the next deepest which may be over 10 metres deeper than the value set by the user.
-The User Selectable Safety Contour feature addresses this issue
+The User Selectable Safety Contour feature addresses this issue.